Blake Mott

-Blake Mott (born 21 April 1996) is an Australian professional tennis player.
-He competes mainly in the Challenger Tour.
-He reached his career high singles ranking of World No. 220 in June 2017.
+Blake Mott (born 21 April 1996) is a tennis coach and former Australian professional tennis player.
+He competed mainly in the Challenger Tour.
+He reached his career high singles ranking of World No. 220 on 12 June 2017.
 He won his first Challenger title in the 2016 Launceston Tennis International and made his Grand Slam debut at the 2017 Australian Open after qualifying.

 Career

 2011–2013: Career beginnings

 Mott made his ITF debut in May 2011 in the Sweden F3.
 He lost in round 1 to Julian Obry.
 He played around Europe throughout 2011, scoring his first win against Aviv Ben Shabat in August 2011.
 Throughout 2012, Mott played on the ITF circuit winning two matches.
 Mott ended 2012 with a ranking of 1563.

 In 2013, Mott began making second rounds of the ITF circuit and in July 2013, Mott qualified for his first ATP Challenger Tour main draw in Granby.
 He lost to Tatsuma Ito in round 1.
 In October 2013, Mott qualified for the 2013 Melbourne Challenger, winning his first Challenger matches against Nick Kyrgios and Jordan Thompson on the way to the quarter-final where he lost to number 1 seed Matthew Ebden.
 Mott ended 2013 with a ranking of 653.